CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * show bgp instance all sessions
     * Added ShowBgpInstanceSessions for:
         * show bgp instance {instance} sessions
+    * Updated ShowBgpL2vpnEvpn to parse more varied output
+    * Updated ShowL2vpnBridgeDomainDetail to parse more varied output
-    * Update ShowBgpL2vpnEvpn to parse more varied output
+    * Updated ShowBgpL2vpnEvpn to parse more varied output

 * IOS
     * Added ShowBgpSummary for:
         * show bgp summary
         * show bgp all summary
+    * Added ShowIpBgp for:
+        * show ip bgp

+* IOSXE
+    * Updated ShowBgpSuperParser for parsing of more varied output
+    * Updated ShowIpBgp for parsing of more varied output
+    * Updated ShowIpBgpNeighbors schema to support more varied output
+    * Updated ShowBgpNeighborsAdvertisedRoutesSuperParser to parse more vrf value

 --------------------------------------------------------------------------------
                                 OSPF
 --------------------------------------------------------------------------------